locnnil/env-inject-doc/README.md

 The environment variables inside `config.env` get exported to all apps that use the extension.

-If the snap has multiple apps that use the extension, the user can avoid conflicts by targetting a single app.
+If the snap has multiple apps that use the extension, the user can avoid conflicts by targeting a single app.

 For example, to export the content of `/var/snap/my-snap/common/server.env` to `server` app:
 ```bash